 9. 9 (2009)

-An animated film like no other, ‘9’ first began as a short film the director Shane Acker conceived while he was studying at UCLA.
-When Acker managed to make the short into a feature-length film in 2009, he was finally able to tell the entire story he had in mind all along.
-This dystopic animated film tells the story of a time when a robot created by a scientist begins destroying every living being on the planet.
-Seeing no other way, the scientist uses alchemy to create nine dolls which can save the planet’s future.
-Among the nine dolls, the one with the number ‘9’ written on its back is the one which holds the key for the earth’s survival.
-How these dolls made of rags compete against ultra-sophisticated machines to bring normalcy back to the land becomes the central narrative of the film.
+An animated film like no other, ‘9’ first began as a short film that the director, Shane Acker, conceived while he was studying at UCLA.
+When he managed to make it into a feature film in 2009, he was finally able to tell the whole story he had in mind.
+This dystopic animation tells the story of a time when a robot, created by a scientist, begins destroying every living being on the planet.
+Seeing no other way, the latter uses alchemy to create nine dolls which can save the future.
+Among these, the one with the number ‘9’ written on its back holds the key to Earth’s survival.
+How these dolls then compete against ultra-sophisticated machines to bring normalcy back becomes the central narrative of the film.
 The animation used here conjures up a world unlike any other.
-There is a cyberpunk aspect to the world which Acker creates with painstaking detail.
+Plus, there is a cyberpunk aspect that Acker creates with painstaking detail.

 Read More: Best 90s Movies on Netflix